-Concept Planning-Level Cost Estimate Notes Concept 1: Two- Way Separated Bike Lane on Adams Street \$857,000 Assumes project is completed with a paving project and estimate excludes costs associated with said paving project.
+Concept Planning-Level Cost Estimate N Concept 1: Two- Way Separated Bike Lane on Adams Street \$857,000 • Concept 2: Buffered Bike Lanes on Adams Street and Baker Street \$418,000 • Concept 3A: Neighborhood Greenway on Davis Street \$141,000 • Concept 3B: Neighborhood Greenway on Evans Street \$141,000 • otes Assumes project is completed with a paving project and estimate excludes costs associated with said paving project.
 Includes potential signal modifications to transition from the buffered bike lanes to the two-way separated bike lane at 2nd Street.
-Concept 2: Buffered Bike Lanes on Adams Street and Baker Street \$418,000 Assumes project is completed with a paving project and estimate excludes costs associated with said paving project.
+Assumes project is completed with a paving project; estimate excludes costs associated with said paving project.
 Includes flex post delineators along Adams Street between OR 99W and 1st Street and at intersections with high turning volumes.
-Concept 3A: Neighborhood Greenway on Davis Street \$141,000 Includes the cost of the following traffic calming elements: traffic diverters at the intersection of Davis Street/8th Street, one speed hump, and two speed tables.
+Includes the cost of the following traffic calming elements: traffic diverters at the intersection of Davis Street/8th Street, one speed hump, and two speed tables.
 Includes the cost of wayfinding signage.
-Concept 3B: Neighborhood Greenway on Evans Street \$141,000 Includes the cost of the following traffic calming elements: traffic diverters at one intersection, one speed hump, and two speed tables.
-Includes the cost of wayfinding signage.
-Estimated based on those used for the neighborhood greenway on Davis Street.
-Due to the higher speeds and volumes present along Evans Street, it is likely that the cost of Concept 3B is underestimated.

-As summarized in the table above, the two-way separated bike lane is the most expensive concept, followed by the buffered bike lanes, and the neighborhood greenway concepts.
-Additionally, maintenance costs are anticipated to be substantially higher for Concept 1 than for the other concepts because of the flex-post delineators and special maintenance equipment needed to sweep the two-way separated bike lane.
+As summarized in the table above, the two-way separated bike lane is the most expensive concept, followed by the buffered bike lanes and the neighborhood greenway concepts.
+Maintenance costs are anticipated to be substantially higher for Concept 1 than for the other concepts because of the flex-post delineators and special maintenance equipment needed to sweep the two-way separated bike lane.